Planning ahead can save you big.

-When you’re thinking about next year, consider whether new doors and windows are in your budget.
-They can often increase your homes value and energy-efficient upgrades also have tax benefits, so be sure to look at the big picture when measuring cost.
+When you’re thinking to future years, consider whether new doors and windows are in your budget.
+They can often increase your home’s value and energy-efficient upgrades also have tax benefits, so be sure to look at the big picture when measuring cost.

 Clear Your Gutters